uchicago-2025-capp30122/30122-project-gitmoney/README.md

 ```
 uv sync
-uv run python -m gitmoney -a
+uv run python -m gitmoney
 ```
+Running without an argument will open up the webpage without any new data.
 To overwrite existing data, or to run a specific part, please use the following arguments:
 <br>

 '-a', '--all': to run the full program and overwrite all data <br>